Multi-qubit Randomized Benchmarking Using Few Samples: Introduction

 where $d$ is the dimension of the state space.
 One can think of $f$ as the ``depolarizing parameter'' associated to the quantum channel $\mc{E}$.
 It is this quantity which randomized benchmarking can estimate.
 In the text, we will often drop the channel $\mc{E}$ from the (in)fidelity and depolarizing parameter and simply write $ r(\mc{E})=r$ because the only channel considered in the text is $\mc{E}$ (or equivalently $\mc{R}\mc{L}$, see \cref{subsec:gate_dependence}).

 We will also use another quantity associated to quantum channels called the unitarity

 The unitarity has the property that $u(\mc{E})=1$ if and only if the quantum channel $\mc{E}$ is unitary~\cite{Wallman2015}.
 We will again drop the argument and write $u(\mc{E}) = u$.
 Introducing this extra parameter allows us to differentiate between situations where the noise is coherent or incoherent.
-These two situations have a fundamentally different behavior, as we explain in \cref{subsec:opt_max_var}.
+Randomized benchmarking behaves fundamentally different in each of these situations, as we explain in \cref{subsec:opt_max_var}.